 -

-Death shortly after birth
+Death of baby shortly after birth

-It is possible that a baby with CS won't have any symptoms at birth.
-But without treatment, the baby may develop serious problems including:
+It is possible that a baby with CS wonāt have any symptoms at birth.
+But health problems can develop in the first few weeks after birth or years later.
+Without treatment, the baby may develop serious problems including:

 -